xtreme3d/chm-builder/README.md

 * `outputFile.chm` - output file
 * `LocaleID` (optional) - CHM language hex code (LCID).
 Default is English - `$0409`.
 Russian, for example, is `$0419`.
 Full list can be found here: https://msdn.microsoft.com/en-us/goglobal/bb964664.aspx

+All input text must be in ANSI encoding.

 Credits and license
 -------------------
 This project is based on CHMFileWriter by Andrew Haines.
 The code is distributed under GNU LGPL.